bertt/gitlab-ci-training/README.md

 CMD [ "go", "run", "hello-world.go" ]
 ```

-Hint: use image 'docker:stable'
+Hints: use image 'docker:stable' and $ docker build -t hello-world .

 Run the image in a job using $ docker run.

-Advanced exercise: push the Docker image to a repository of choice, use for credentials a variable:
+Advanced exercise: push the Docker image to a repository of choice, use for credentials a variable containing config.json:

 ```
     - mkdir -p $HOME/.docker